Washita Battlefield National Historic Site, OK

 National Park Trust worked with the National Park Service and the Oklahoma Historical Society to acquire an important 3-acre property in the park.
 Park Trust staff researched and proposed a strategy and funds to purchase and transfer the land to the National Park Service.
 It solved a problem that stalled the project for 21 years.

 Adding the land to the park in Roger Mills County, Oklahoma gives the National Park Service (NPS) ownership of all the land within the park boundaries.

 Acquisition of the property had been stalled by a perceived title defect.
 The Park Trust learned of this obstacle from the Denver regional office of NPS.
 The Park Trust staff completed archival research and came up with a way that enabled NPS and the Oklahoma Office of the Attorney General to clear the title so the Park Trust could purchase the property.

 The Park Trust transferred the title of the land to the park on May 31, 2018.
 After the NPS owned the property, Washita Battlefield National Historic Site was eligible for $1 million dollars in funding from NPS.
 The money was used to build a new, accessible overlook pavilion and trail.
-The improvements make it easier to learn about the massacre and get to the site of Chief Black Kettle’s encampment along the Washita River.
+The improvements make it easier to learn about the massacre and get to the site of Chief Black Kettle’s encampment along the Washita River and see, first-person, where the terrible event occurred.

 “The acquisition of this parcel allows the National Park Service to move forward with constructing accessible facilities, identified as the preferred alternative in our 2001 General Management Plan.
 Constructing these facilities will provide all visitors with extended learning opportunities within the park landscape and should be completed by the 150th commemoration activities in late November.
 We are grateful to the National Park Trust for their help in completing this transaction for the American people.”Superintendent Tucker Blythe